Pimm/ruply/readme.md

 	configuration.email.sender
 );
 ```
-A few properties are read from `configuration.email`.

-`run` allows those properties to be destructured, without polluting the scope.
+`run` allows the properties to be destructured, without polluting the scope.
 ```javascript
 const emailApi = run(
 	configuration.email,